 (i) Stamp duty is levied at a rate of 1% on the amount of a check that bounces as a result of lack of funds in the relevant account, with a floor of P$3,028 and a monthly cap of one monthly tax unit.

 (ii) Loans, notes and any other document containing a credit transaction, as well as the delivery of accounts receivable to banks, credit notes issued by Chilean banks with respect to foreign transactions, and the issuance of bonds and debentures — the stamp duty on these transactions is levied on the value of the instrument and is payable at a rate of 0.066% per month from the date the document is issued up to its maturity and capped at 0.8%.
-If the instrument is payable on sight or does not have a maturity date, the stamp duty is still levied on its value, but the rate is 0.166%.
+If the instrument is payable on sight or does not have a maturity date, stamp duty is still levied on its value, but the rate is 0.166%.
+It should be noted that a temporary stamp duty exemption for mortgages taken out to purchase homes applies from May 30 to December 31, 2024.

 (iii) The extension or renewal of loan documents — the stamp duty is levied on the principal amount extended or renewed.
 The stamp duty is payable at a rate of 0.066% per month from the date the original loan document matured until the new maturity date, up to a maximum rate of 0.8%.
 If the instrument does not have a maturity date, the stamp duty is levied at a rate of 0.166%.
 The stamp duty paid on the original principal amount and on earlier extensions or renewals is taken into account for purposes of determining whether the cap has been reached.